colour-science/colour/docs/tutorial.rst

 variable and a *Cubic Spline* method for non-uniformly spaced independent variable  :cite:`CIETC1-382005e`.

-We can check the uniformity of the sample spectral power distribution:
+We can check the uniformity of the sample spectral distribution:

 .. code:: python

-    # Checking the sample spectral power distribution uniformity.
+    # Checking the sample spectral distribution uniformity.
-    print(spd.is_uniform())
+    print(sd.is_uniform())

 .. code-block:: text